sauerduels/website/info.md

 ## Sign Up

-You can sign up by creating a Challonge account and using our [sign up page](/sign-up/) or by sending us a request on Discord/IRC.
-Events will last around 3 hours, but there will be time to take breaks in between your matches.
-It is okay to sign up and cancel later, but please DO NOT play one or two games and quit.
+You can sign up by creating a Challonge account and using our [sign up page](/sign-up/) or by sending us a message on Discord.
+Events will last about 1-2 hours per mode.

 ## Format

-All events will be played using the round robin format.
-This means that players will be put into groups, and play one match against each opponent in their group.
-Then, after all the match are completed, the top player(s) from each group will advance to the semi-finals and play one match.
-The number of players advancing is determinant on how many groups there are.
-The winners will advance to the finals, and the losers will play a match for third place.
+All events will use a traditional double elimination format.
+This means that the participants will be seeded in a bracket based on ELO, and play through the bracket until they are eliminated.
+All matches with the exception of the finals will be a best of 1.
+The finals will be a best of 3.
 You can look at some example tournament brackets [here](http://sauerduels.challonge.com/).

-**Round Robin**
+## Maps

-Best of 1, three maps will be randomly selected from the pool, each player will veto one map, the player with the lower ELO will veto first.
+For map selection, three maps will be randomly selected from the pool, then each player will veto out a map, and the map remaining will be played.
+The weaker seeded player will always veto first.
+For the finals, each player will pick one map, and if necessary, the player who went undefeated in the bracket will get the final pick.

-**Tiebreaker**

-Same as round robin, except the player with the lower score ratio will veto first.

-**Semifinals**

-Best of 3, if there are 1-2 the groups, the higher seed will obtain a 1-0 match lead.
-Each player will get one map pick, the player with the lower seed will pick first.
-If there are 3-4 groups, the matches will work the same as the finals.

-**Consolation**

-Same as round robin.

-**Finals**

-Best of 3, each player will get one map pick, then veto out the remaining maps for the third game.
-The player with the better round robin win percentage unless tied will pick first or defer to his/her opponent.
-If tied, the player with the higher ELO will obtain this right.
-The player who did not have the option to choose/defer will veto first.

-## Groups

-Players will be split into groups equally based on their ELO.
-The number of players to advance will depend on the amount of groups.
-And the number of groups will depend on the total amount of participants (maximum 24).
-The tournament will be cancelled with less than 4 participants.

-**One (4-8 participants)**

-The top 4 players will advance to the semifinals.

-**Two (9-14, 16 participants)**

-The top 2 players will advance to the semifinals.

-**Three (15, 18 participants)**

-The top player will advance to the semifinals, the second place players will use the tiebreaking rules to determine the last semifinalist.

-**Four (16, 19-24 participants)**

-The top player will advance to the semifinals.

-## Tiebreakers

-We will use a set of tiebreaking rules if there are ties within a group.
-This will determine seeding and who advances to the finals.
-All rules will be used in order until one of the tiebreakers determines a winner.
-The rules are as follows:

-  * Better win/loss record vs other tied participants
-  * Best of 1 tiebreaking matches, players will be seeded by higher score ratio versus tied participants

-## Map Pools

 | Efficiency | FFA | Instagib |
 | :--------: | :-: | :------: |